Mar 31, 2025

 • With a view to making the virtual assets available:

-• At an institution (beneficiary institution), which may be the ordering institution or another institution, whether or not one or more other institutions (intermediary institutions) participate in completion of the transfer of the virtual assets.
+• At an institution (beneficiary institution), which may be the ordering institution or another institution, whether or not one or more other institutions (intermediary institutions) participate in the completion of the transfer of the virtual assets.

 1. The originator’s name